kovidgoyal/calibre/manual/diff.rst

 made since creating the checkpoint.
 Checkpoints are also created automatically when you perform various automated actions in the editor.
-You can see the list of checkpoints by going to :guilabel:`View->Checkpoints` and then use the :guilabel:`Comapre` button to compare the book at the selected checkpoint with the current state.
+You can see the list of checkpoints by going to :guilabel:`View->Checkpoints` and then use the :guilabel:`Compare` button to compare the book at the selected checkpoint with the current state.
 The comparison tool will show the checkpoint on the left and the current state on the right.